What Makes a Rug Classroom-Grade?

 Posted by Ed Shapiro on

-The term "classroom-grade" is used often, but not always accurately.
-Understanding what it truly means helps teachers make confident purchasing decisions that will serve their students throughout the entire school year and beyond.
+The term is used often, but not always accurately.
+Understanding what classroom-grade truly means helps educators make confident purchasing decisions that will serve their students all year, and for several years beyond.

 The difference between a standard rug and a classroom-grade rug becomes evident within the first few weeks of school.
 While a residential rug might begin showing wear patterns or losing its shape after moderate use, a truly classroom-grade product maintains its integrity month after month.